RadhikaDeshpande1010/Mastering-Python-Collections/SRC/01_foundations/lists_fundamentals_and_methods.md

 ### Conclusion

-By the end of this notebook, you’ll have a solid grasp of list fundamentals and essential methods that are building blocks for more advanced Python concepts.
+By the end of this notebook, you’ll have a solid grasp of lists fundamentals and essential methods that are building blocks for more advanced Python concepts.